Creating a Property Editor

 Add the event to the property editor:

-When we press the suggestion button we want the text to update to the suggestion that we get.
-Similar to how the value of our property editor changes when we write in the input field.
+When pressing the suggestion button, the text should update to the suggestion received.
+Similar to how the value of the property editor changes when writing in the input field.

-We also want the value to change when we press the suggestion button.
+The value should also change when pressing the suggestion button.

 Update the import for Lit: